An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Method

-\paragraph{Optical Flow (Flow).} Optical flow is commonly used in motion analysis and video understanding.
+\textbf{Depth Maps (Depth).} Since depth maps usually contains finer-grained details of the object shapes and general scene layout of the foreground objects, it is worth exploring whether depth maps can be used to improve the scene/object understanding capability of a VidL pre-trained model.
+To obtain such MVM target, we employ a pre-trained dense prediction transformer (DPT)~\cite{ranftl2021dpt} to perform monocular depth estimation given an input video frame.
+The linear prediction head used for Depth is the same as the one for HOG, as both targets are of channel size 1. \textbf{Optical Flow (Flow).} Optical flow is commonly used in motion analysis and video understanding.
 Here, we analyze whether apparent velocity of objects can benefit VidL pre-training.
 We employ a pre-trained recurrent all-pairs field transforms (RAFT)~\cite{teed2020raft} to compute optical flow given the consecutive video frames.
 We directly use the estimated optical flow values as the prediction target, and supervise the MVM training with $l_1$ loss.
 To obtain the MVM predictions, we concatenate the hidden video representations computed by CT on consecutive frames, and employ a linear layer to project the concatenated video representations (of hidden size 768 $\times$ 2) to the same dimension as the estimated optical flow target for a given patch ($H\times W \times 2$).

-\paragraph{Discrete Visual Tokens (VQ).} In addition to continuous MVM targets, we also consider the discrete variational autoencoder (dVAE)~\cite{oord2017vq-vae,ramesh2021dalle} to quantize video inputs. dVAE is learned to tokenize images into discrete visual tokens $q$ from a finite dictionary, and then reconstruct the original visual scene based on $q$, where $q$ should have a one-to-one correspondence with the input image patches spatially.
+\textbf{Discrete Visual Tokens (VQ).} In addition to continuous MVM targets, we also consider the discrete variational autoencoder (dVAE)~\cite{oord2017vq-vae,ramesh2021dalle} to quantize video inputs. dVAE is learned to tokenize images into discrete visual tokens $q$ from a finite dictionary, and then reconstruct the original visual scene based on $q$, where $q$ should have a one-to-one correspondence with the input image patches spatially.
 We first adopt dVAE to tokenize the $t^\text{th}$ video frame $f_t$ into $q_t$: $q_t = \text{dVAE}(f_t)$, and then a 2-layer MLP is used to project $h_v$ into the finite VQ vocabularies.
-As VQ token is discrete, we can model MVM with VQ as a classification problem, and adopt the cross-entropy loss to optimize the MVM training, following~\cite{bao2021beit}.
+As VQ token is discrete, we can model MVM with VQ as a classification problem, and adopt the cross-entropy loss to optimize the MVM training, following~\cite{bao2022beit,fu2021violet}.